-&lt;sup>1This may not be obvious at first glance.
+&lt;sup>1This may not be obvious at first glance; see their paper or Section 2 here for more details.
 While the entry threshold for entrepreneurial quality would be lower in a higher quality network, this would be compensated by a higher productivity spillover from other firms in the network.
 However, the net effect would be negative, since the marginal entrepreneur in the network must be indifferent between entering and not, and the outside option would be lower owing to the lower entry threshold.
 Hence the net effect on the marginal entrepreneur's productivity would be negative.
 Dai et al (2020b) show that with a log uniform distribution over entrepreneurial quality in the population, the average productivity of incumbents would also be lower in a higher quality network.
 This is what they actually find in the data, using observed firm size as a proxy for productivity.